celsowm/pgedigital-backend/docs/metal-orm/hydration.md

 The `SelectQueryBuilder` analyzes the `include()` configuration and generates a `HydrationPlan`.
 This plan contains the necessary information to map the flat rows to a nested structure, including relation details and column aliases.
 The `hydrateRows()` function then uses this plan to efficiently process the result set.

 > ℹ️ **Set operations are not hydrated.**
 > When a query includes `union` / `unionAll` / `intersect` / `except`, the builder skips hydration metadata.
-Calling `.execute(ctx)` on those queries returns one entity proxy per row (not tracked in the identity map) so duplicates from `UNION ALL` are preserved and no relation nesting is attempted.
+Calling `.execute(session)` on those queries returns one entity proxy per row (not tracked in the identity map) so duplicates from `UNION ALL` are preserved and no relation nesting is attempted.

 ## Pagination and 1:N includes